italovalcy/ndn-tutorial/exercises/2-ndn-greetings/README.md

 In summary, usually it starts by someone introducing herself/himself, like:
-A) _Hi, I am Foobar_.
+A) _Hi, I am A_.
 Then, whoever hears from A will greet in reply: B) _Hey, A!_.
 Moving forward, A will send a greetings back to B:
 _How are you doing?_.